The Community Development Department is responsible for:

 - Comments may be emailed to Molly Maxwell.

 The City would like to receive feedback from the public regarding this project.
-All responses are important, including comments expressing that there are no concerns.
+All responses are essential, including comments expressing that there are no concerns.